robertop/pelet/README.md

 appplication,  it is meant to be integrated into programs that need to inspect PHP source code (source code editors / IDEs targeting PHP).
-As an example, an editor may use pelet to figure out the classes that were declared in a particular source code file. pelet was born out of the [MVC Editor](http://code.google.com/p/mvc-editor) project.
+As an example, an editor may use pelet to figure out the classes that were declared in a particular source code file. pelet was born out of the [Triumph 4 PHP](http://triumph4php.com) project.

 The pelet project aims to conform to the PHP syntax to its fullest.
 Currently, pelet